Making Sugar Skulls

 Now that your skull has dried for another 6 hours it's time to glue the front and back parts together.

 Use a knife (or pastry bag) to apply the royal icing to the front skull only.
-Apply a good amount because any extra will be squeezed out the side and wiped off.
+Apply a good amount because any extra will be squeezed out the side and simply wiped off.

 Now press the parts together to form a complete skull and run your finger along the edge to spread or remove any surplus icing.
 Don't worry if some icing gets stuck on the outside of the skull because it will be covered by the decorations.